Reshaping and pivot tables#

 ../_images/reshaping_melt.png

-The top-level melt() function and the corresponding DataFrame.melt() are useful to massage a DataFrame into a format where one or more columns are identifier variables, while all other columns, considered measured variables, are “unpivoted” to the row axis, leaving just two non-identifier columns, “variable” and “value”.
+The top-level melt() function and the corresponding DataFrame.melt() are useful to reshape a DataFrame into a format where one or more columns are identifier variables, while all other columns, considered measured variables, are “unpivoted” to the row axis, leaving just two non-identifier columns, “variable” and “value”.
 The names of those columns can be customized by supplying the var_name and value_name parameters.

 In [47]: cheese = pd.DataFrame(